dreamportdev/Osdev-Notes/07_IPC/02_Shared_Memory.md

 ## Interesting Applications

 Most applications will default to using message passing (in the form of a pipe) for their IPC, but shared memory is a very simple and powerful alternative.
-It's biggest advantage is that no intervention from the kernel is required during runtime: multiple processes can exchange data at their own pace, quite often faster than you could with message passing, as there are less context switches to the kernel.
+Its biggest advantage is that no intervention from the kernel is required during runtime: multiple processes can exchange data at their own pace, quite often faster than you could with message passing, as there are less context switches to the kernel.

 More commonly a hybrid approach is taken, where processes will write into shared memory, and if a receiving process doesn't check it for long enough, the sending process will invoke the kernel to send a message to the receiving process.